This page walks you through the full Quartz setup: from getting the source code to previewing your site locally, then pushing it to GitHub.

 npx quartz plugin install --latest

-See troubleshooting for more details.
+See troubleshooting > Plugins fail to build on a fresh clone for more details.

 5. Preview Your Site